-In this studio, students learn essential techniques of character animation, experimental motion, and cinema through individual projects and group exercises.
-Projects include hand-drawn animation, acting sketches, storyboards, and 3D computer animations.
-The class also spends time evaluating animated sequences from classic cartoons, as well as independent and experimental films.
-Students gain technical skills in storytelling, squash and stretch distortion, timing, exaggeration, and many other animation principles.
+Pre-College Animation students learn essential techniques of character animation, experimental motion, and cinema through individual projects and group exercises.
+Students choose between 2D Animation, 3D Computer Animation, and Stop Motion Animation.
+Classes spend time evaluating animated sequences from classic cartoons, as well as independent and experimental films.
+Students gain technical skills in storytelling, squash and stretch distortion, staging, timing, exaggeration, and many other animation principles.

 A guest animator from a local animation studio such as Pixar, located just three miles away, visits the class.
 Students also take a trip to the Walt Disney Family Museum, located in the Presidio of San Francisco—a truly inspiring place for aspiring animators to see!